aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

 ```bash
 python3 app.py
 ```
 First, you will see a login section wich you can pass by writting as user: *adm* and for password: *1*.
 Although you will see the Tokinomo dashboard and push the buttons, none of them will work because the missing Flask server in the Raspberry.
-So now **in the Raspberry** you will create a new folder and inside this copy and paste the [Tokinomo.txt] (Tokinomo.txt) content.
+So now **in the Raspberry** you will create a new folder and inside this copy and paste the [Tokinomo.txt] (./Tokinomo.txt) content.
 In addition, a virtual enviroment should be created and activated inside the same folder:

 ```bash